tpisel/housing-project/README.md

 ## Initialisation

-To run the app, run `sh initialise.sh` in terminal from the project root directory.
+To run the app the first time, run `sh initialise.sh --createdb` in terminal from the project root directory.
 This creates a database `melbournehousingdb` under the `postgres` user, loads census static files in `/resources` to the database, starts the flask webserver to transform and serve this data via scripts in `/src`, and opens up the web page `index.html`.
 This webpage renders the data via JavaScript also in `/src`.
+Once the database has been created, you can run `sh initialise.sh` to only start the flask server and open the web page.

 ### `/src` scripts